uikit/uikit-site/docs/pages/tooltip.md

 ### Events

-The following events will be triggered on elements with this component attached:
+The following events will be triggered on elements, which are injected by this component:

 | Name         | Description                                                              |
 |:-------------|:-------------------------------------------------------------------------|